cffls/py2hs/README.md

     area :: a -> Float
 ```

-What we are are seeing, is a type class, `MyObject`, that declares a behavior (or function), `area`,
+What we are are seeing, is a type class, `MyObject`, that declares a behavior (or interface), `area`,
 which returns a Float when a type of `MyObject` is given.
+Notice that the `class` here is not the same as the
+"class" in Python.

 Now, we can define Shapes and Continents separately and make them support area calculation at the same time.